kkcmah/ro-costume-viewer-frontend/README.md

 Set .env's GENERATE_SOURCEMAP depending on whether you want to do some debugging on the production build.

-Throw the build folder into the backend project's root directory and it will be served statically via Express.
+Throw the build folder into the backend project's root `client` directory (afterwards, it will look like `client/build`) and it will be served statically via Express.

 ## Roadmap